vtn160230/Volume-by-Region/README.md

 # Volume-by-Region

-Case Scenario in the workplace

-Basically given an excel file along with an email followed below from a coworker below:
+Case Scenario in the workplace when a coworker sends you a file along with an email explaining the situation below:

 Hey,